 Con: No Return on Investment (ROI) Guarantees

-This is true for both human advisors and robo advisors, but some people mistakenly believe that letting a strategic algorithm decide their investments is always superior to human advisors.
-The market will inevitably fluctuate however.
-Robo advisors are generally able to ride out these waves through adjustments to the algorithm, but the fact of the matter is you are never guaranteed profits regardless of who or what you invest with.
+This is true for both human and robo advisors, but some people mistakenly believe that letting a strategic algorithm decide their investments is always superior to human advisors.
+The market will inevitably fluctuate, however.
+They are generally able to ride out these waves through adjustments to the algorithm, but the fact of the matter is you are never guaranteed profits regardless of who or what you invest with.

 Pro: Tax-Loss Harvesting

 According to Investopedia, tax-loss harvesting is “selling securities at a loss to offset a capital gains tax liability.”
 Many robo advisors incorporate this practice automatically for their investors, and Betterment says you can offset your tax burden by as much as $3,000 per year.

 You can choose whether or not to engage in tax-loss harvesting through an account and even if you choose to forgo this benefit, it’s still available in the future if you want to reduce your taxes one year.